frmichel/sparql-micro-service/doc/02-config.md

 An example is provided in service [flickr/getPhotosByTaxon_sd](/src/sparqlms/flickr/getPhotosByTaxon_sd).

 ### Shapes graph
-The service description graph can also be accompanied with a [SHACL](https://www.w3.org/TR/2017/REC-shacl-20170720/) shapes graph that specifies the type of graph that the SPARQL micro-service is designed to produce.
+The service description graph can optionally be accompanied by a [SHACL](https://www.w3.org/TR/2017/REC-shacl-20170720/) shapes graph that specifies the type of graph that the SPARQL micro-service is designed to produce.

 ## Re-injecting arguments in the graph produced by the micro-service